 Named as such because of the cowboy-hat wearing American who opened a bar here, Soi Cowboy is pretty much a watered down version of Patpong.
 It still has the go-go bars and the overly-friendly staff, but they aren’t quite as pushy and it’s generally a little less seedy – though still far from being rated U for universal.
 You’ll find plenty of similar places in Pattaya and Patong in Phuket, so you’d be wise to give this a miss in favour of some of Bangkok’s better, more wholesome attractions.

 Don’t get us wrong – the Grand Palace is undoubtedly a beautiful place, but all that beauty is hard to take in if you’re being elbowed and shoved by tour groups and over-zealous travellers.
-It’s hot and sweaty on the best of days, and there’s an awful lot to take in – so save the entry fee and take in one of Bangkok’s quieter but still beautiful temples instead.
+It’s hot and sweaty on the best of days, and there’s an awful lot to take in – so save the entry fee and take in one of Bangkok’s quieter but equally beautiful temples instead.
 Walking around the grounds and taking in the sights from a distance is also a great way to see a wider picture and admire the beauty of the palace without fighting other travellers for space.

 As far as markets go, Chatuchak is one of the biggest in the world in Asia.
-Yet quite often, its size proves to be its downfall.
+Yet, quite often, its size proves to be its downfall.
 Fully exploring this market is quite a mission, as it stretches on and on and on, and then there are the tonnes of tourists and locals with the same idea to contend with, making navigating it even trickier.
 If you really need to get your market shopping fix in Bangkok, head to a smaller, more interesting market such as Rod Fai, or save it until you’re exploring other provinces in Thailand.

-Since appearing in The Hangover, Sky Bar has proven to be one of the more popular attractions in Bangkok with tourists – and who can blame them?
+Since appearing in The Hangover Part II (2011), Sky Bar has proven to be one of the more popular attractions in Bangkok with tourists – and who can blame them?
 Enjoying a cocktail with views from the 64th floor takes some beating.
 The problem is, however, that you’ll be sharing the view with plenty of others who had the same idea, making it hard to enjoy when you’re so cramped and struggling to get the right picture for social media.
 Bangkok has plenty of bars with good views – most of which are cheaper that the Sky Bar anyhow – so pass on this one and choose another.

 Much like with the Grand Palace, Wat Pho too suffers from overcrowding, making for an uncomfortable viewing experience that tends to ruin the magic.
 Though rather than missing out on your fix of giant Buddha statues, don’t despair!
 There are alternatives.
-Instead of Wat Pho, head to Chinatown and take in the sights of Wat Traimit, which is home to the largest gold Buddha in the world – and it’s free.
+Instead of Wat Pho, head to Chinatown and take in the sights of Wat Traimit, which is home to the largest gold Buddha in the world – and it’s free!